paloha/oeawss21/readme.md

 * Add a file `.dockerfile` into your project.
 (Here we use a nonstandard name for a reason that we actually do not want Binder and Heroku to use our Dockerfile.)
 * Base your `.dockerfile` on `intelliseqngs/ubuntu-minimal-20.04:3.0.5`.
 * Fill the `.dockerfile` with commands to copy and install your project.
-* Reference on writing the docker file is [here](https://docs.docker.com/engine/reference/builder/).
+* Reference on writing the Dockerfile is [here](https://docs.docker.com/engine/reference/builder/).
 * In case you have problems, consult the solution in [.dockerfile](.dockerfile).

 #### Build the image